Gas-rich dwarf galaxies as a new probe of dark matter interactions with ordinary matter: Bounds from DM heat exchange

 In an astrophysical system, let $\dot{Q}=\frac{dE}{dt dV}$ be the volumetric rate of energy transfer to the gas due to collisions of DM with different species (electrons, ions or atomic nuclei) present in the gas:

 where $n_i$ is the number density, $f(v_i)$ is the velocity distribution, $E_\textup{T}(v_\textup{rel})$ is the energy transferred in the DM scattering and $\sigma^T_{i\chi}$ is the cross section of the scattering species $i$.
 Let $\dot{C}$ and $\dot{H}$ be the volumetric radiative cooling rate and the astrophysical heating rate, respectively.
 For a system to be in a steady state, we need $|\dot{Q}| = |\dot{C}-\dot{H}|$.
 In this paper, we set conservative bounds on the DM interaction cross section by requiring $|\dot{Q}|\leq \dot{C}$.
-More stringent bounds could be placed by including the astrophysical heating rate $|\dot{Q}|\leq |\dot{C}-\dot{H}|$; see SM \cite{supp} for a discussion.
+Note that more stringent bounds could in principle be placed by including the astrophysical heating rate $|\dot{Q}|\leq |\dot{C}-\dot{H}|$.

-\emph{\underline{Radiative cooling}---} To compute $\dot{C}$ for \HI gas in Leo T and the MW clouds, we use
+\emph{\underline{Radiative cooling}---} To compute $\dot{C}$ for \HI gas in Leo~T and the MW clouds, we use